vtuanjs/saas_management/README.md

 - For Ubuntu: `sudo apt install gnupg`
 - For Windows: Please search online for installation instructions

-3. Look folder `secrets` at root, it include two file
+3. Look folder `secrets` at root, it include 3 files
 - buf_token: Buf have rate limit to get plugin from remote.
 If you hit a rate limit, you need to register account and create token via url https://buf.build/ to by pass i

 e.g: a5757d9dc362757a87854da2ae88bcdcd4da60f7ff3bd4786830926ea88ef787

+- sops_private_key.asc:

-- sops_private_key.asc: Ask your team mate to get this file.
-If you don't care about security env, just use my private key in the folder
+We are using https://github.com/getsops/sops to encrypt/decrypt env key.
+We need private key to do it.
+Ask your team mate to get private key file.
+If you don't care about security env, just use my private key first in the folder.

+- sops_public_key

 4. Install requirement Go tool and setup permission